Why do I need a retreat?

 I am really nervous about being in a group, especially sharing what I write.

-Loads of writers and creative folk are introverts (like Lauren, self-described as an extroverted-introvert, depending on the day).
+Loads of writers and creative folk are introverts (both Lauren and Kerry self-describe themselves as extroverted-introverts or introverted-extroverts, depending on the day).

 Our main focus is to help you have the most nourishing experience you can.
 In doing this, we encourage you to answer your needs – if that means staying in silence for the day, that’s respected and totally fine!